HalldorUlfarsson/elgreco/CV.md

 2013
-Residency at EMS (http://elektronmusikstudion.se) in Stockholm, Sweden.
+Residency at EMS (Elektronmusik Studion) Stockholm, Sweden.

 Preview screening version of “Duet for EMS and halldorophone” premiered at Tectonics festival, Reykjavík.